-What: This event has been going on for a number of years now that Seattle is crazy about food trucks.
-Dozens of trucks converge on Fremont to feed hungry masses with sandwiches, tacos, Thai food, grilled cheese — whatever your heart desires.
+This event has been going on for a number of years now.
+Seattle is crazy about food trucks.
+Dozens of trucks converge on the streets of South Lake Union to feed hungry masses with sandwiches, tacos, Thai food, grilled cheese — whatever your heart desires.
 Just don’t go if you’re in a hurry because the lines can get really long.
-I’ve been hearing that there may be a new food truck event added to the lineup in October called Trucktoberfest.
-Can’t wait.

 Where: Marymoor Park in Redmond

 THE beer event of the year, the Washington Brewer’s Festival features over 250 beers served by 75 brewers during this three-day event in the park.
 It’s a great opportunity to try Washington’s newest and best beers all in one place.